Samsung SDI announced that it has exhibited a brand new fast-charging, high-capacity battery material as well as cutting...

-Samsung Electronics today announced that it is increasing the production volume of its 8-gigabyte (GB) High Bandwidth Me...
+Samsung Electronics today announced that it has started mass production of its 2nd-generation 8-gigabyte (GB) High Bandw...

 “Our new Fx-CSP line-up will bring greater design flexibility and cost competitiveness to the automotive lighting industry,” said Jacob Tarn, executive vice president, LED Business Team, Samsung Electronics.
 He added that, “We will continue to introduce innovative LED products and technologies, such as multi-chip array technology, that can play a key role in the growth of the automotive LED lighting industry.”